aflin/rampart_docs/source/sql-set.rst

     This setting implies ``{useEquiv:true``, ``alEquiv:true`` and
     ``eqPrefix:`derivations/${lc}/${lc}-deriv```.

-    More info, plus files for language other than English can be found on the `rampart_lang_derivs github page <https://github.com/aflin/rampart_lang_derivs>`_\ .
+    More info, plus files for languages other than English can be found on the `rampart_lang_derivs github page <https://github.com/aflin/rampart_lang_derivs>`_\ .

-    Prebuild derivation files for more languages can be downloaded using the ``rampart/derivations/downloadLangDeriv.js`` script.
+    Prebuilt derivation files for more languages can be downloaded using the ``rampart/derivations/downloadLangDeriv.js`` script.

     This option precludes the use of the built-in thesaurus.